-Ms. Schiff qualified as a Teacher of the Alexander Technique at ACAT-New York in 1987 and continued with postgraduate training with Walter and Dilys Carrington at the Constructive Teaching Centre in London.
+Ms. Schiff was Certified as a Teacher of the Alexander Technique at ACAT-New York in 1987.
+She continued with years of postgraduate training with Walter and Dilys Carrington at the Constructive Teaching Centre in London.

-She is a graduate of the Northwestern University School of Music in Trumpet Performance and has her Masters degree in Music from the Manhattan School of Music.
+She is a graduate of the Northwestern University School of Music in Trumpet Performance and has her Masters in Music from Manhattan School of Music.

 She served as the Alexander Technique Teacher for the Metropolitan Opera Lindemann Young Artists Development Program, and at the 92nd Street Y in New York City.
 She also served on the senior faculty of the American Center for the Alexander Technique's Teacher Certification Program.

-She has been a guest teaching artist at institutions including the University of Maryland Opera Studio, The New World Symphony, The U.S. Army Field Band and the U.S. Army Soldier's Chorus, The U.S. Military Academy Band at West Point, The San Diego Symphony, and The Internationale Meistersinger Akademie in Neumarkt, Germany.
+Institutions where she has been a guest teaching artist include: The New World Symphony, The U.S. Military Academy Band at West Point, The U.S. Army Field Band and U.S. Army Soldier's Chorus, The San Diego Symphony, ToneBank International Music Festival, National Youth Orchestra of China, University of Maryland Opera Studio, and The Internationale Meistersinger Akademie in Neumarkt, Germany.

-In 2013, she assisted in organizing and taught the Alexander Technique for Anna Deavere Smith's Acting and Empathy course in San Francisco.
+In 2013, she assisted in organizing and taught the Alexander Technique for actress and playwright, Anna Deavere Smith's Acting and Empathy course in San Francisco.
 She returned to San Francisco in 2014 to work with Ms. Smith's course, Personal Narratives: Global Identities.

 As a committed recreational runner, she has completed four marathons, several half marathons, and countless 10ks, 5 Milers, 4 Milers, and 5ks.